GalleyBytes/terraform-operator-api/README.md

 `go run cmd/main.go `

-The server will be accessible at `http://localhost:8080` (or the specified port).
+The server will be accessible at `http://localhost:3000` (or the specified port).

-## API Endpoints

-- `/api/users`: Get a list of users

 ## Testing